 Journey time and accidents are reduced providing a total benefit cost of some four times the cost of constructing the scheme.
 This provides a Benefit to Cost Ratio (BCR) of over 4:1.
 This is a high BCR and is considerably higher than that achieved by other solutions considered for the route.

 Wider economic benefits will include reducing business costs, providing journey time reliability for deliveries and commuters, widening markets for goods/labour and creating construction jobs.

 The A417/A419 provides a key route between the M4 and M5 linking the Midlands with Swindon and London.
 It also plays an important role in providing an alternative route to M4 / M5 in the event of congestion/incidents on this route.

 Scaleable Google map

-To zoom in use the controls on the left of the map.
+To zoom in use the controls on the bottom right of the map.